Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 <div style="text-align: center">Figure 21: SerialTool Output of 64-bit CLA Adder (1)</div>
 ![[lab12b-serialtool_output_2.png]]
 <div style="text-align: center">Figure 22: SerialTool Output of 64-bit CLA Adder (2)</div>
 Using the given spreadsheet, we can organize these values and compare them to their respected expected values in Figure 23.
+All of the values we received matched the expected values given.
 ![[lab12b-excel_spreadsheet.png]]
 <div style="text-align: center">Figure 23: Spreadsheet of 64-bit CLA Adder Results</div>